Green Driver State Incentives in New York

 Green Pass Discount for E-ZPass Hybrids

-E-ZPass account holders with hybrids may receive 10% off the pass rate if eligible for the Green Pass Discount.
-To qualify, your hybrid vehicle must:
+E-ZPass account holders with Plug-In Electric and Plug-In Hybrid Electric vehicles may receive 10% off the pass rate if eligible for the Green Pass Discount.

 - Confirm your hybrid is listed among the currently eligible vehicles.